 - 1/4 tsp garlic powder

-- 1 cup canola oil (or enough to cover the bottom of your skillet about 1/4 inch)
+- 1 cup canola oil, (or enough to cover the bottom of your skillet about 1/4 inch)

-- 1 cup corn starch
+- 1 cup cornstarch

-- 3 egg beaten
+- 3 egg, beaten

-- 1 pinch salt to taste
+- 1 pinch salt, to taste

-- 1 pinch black pepper to taste
+- 1 pinch black pepper, to taste

-- 1 tbsp chives chopped (optional)
+- 1 tbsp fresh chives, chopped (for garnish, optional)

 - Place the beaten eggs in a shallow bowl nearby.
-For the cornstarch, you can either put it in another shallow bowl OR add it to a zip lock bag.
+For the cornstarch, you can either put it in another shallow bowl OR add it to a Ziploc bag (gallon sized).
 Finally, place a plate nearby and cover it with a paper towel.

-- Coat bite-sized chicken pieces in corn starch (by either dunking them in the bowl or adding them to the bag and shaking it) and then dip them in the egg.
+- Coat bite-sized chicken pieces in cornstarch (by either dunking them in the bowl or adding them to the bag and shaking it) and then dip them in the egg.
 Place coated chicken in the skillet and cook for 3-5 minutes or until the outsides of the chicken are golden brown and lightly crisp.
 Transfer cooked chicken to the plate with the paper towel.
 TIP: I use a slotted spoon to dunk and coat the chicken in the egg.
 I then scoop them into the skillet, making sure to break apart the chicken once it’s in the oil so the pieces don’t stick together.

 - Once chicken pieces are cooked, whisk the sweet and sour sauce one more time and then toss the chicken in.
 Use a spatula to gently turn and coat.

-- Pour the prepared sweet and sour chicken (both chicken and excess sauce) on prepared baking sheet.
+- Pour the sweet and sour chicken (both chicken and excess sauce) on prepared baking sheet.
 Spread chicken out in a single layer so that no pieces are touching.

-Bake chicken for 15-30 minutes or until sweet and sour sauce seems baked into breading.
+- Bake chicken for 15-30 minutes or until sweet and sour sauce seems baked into breading.